-A reimagined Bigelow Boulevard between Fifth and Forbes Avenues has reopened to all traffic.
+A reimagined Bigelow Boulevard between Fifth and Forbes avenues has reopened to all traffic.

-Bigelow Boulevard is located in the heart of the University’s Pittsburgh campus between the William Pitt Union and Cathedral of Learning buildings, with renovations that provide a welcoming and appealing new pathway connecting Pitt, Schenley Plaza, the Oakland business district and Oakland community.
+Bigelow Boulevard is located in the heart of the University’s Pittsburgh campus between the William Pitt Union and Cathedral of Learning buildings, with renovations that provide a welcoming and appealing new pathway connecting Pitt, Schenley Plaza, the Oakland business district and the Oakland community.